ObamaCare Individual Mandate

 ObamaCare's Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

 ObamaCare's individual mandate requires that most Americans obtain health insurance by 2014 or pay a tax penalty.
-The individual mandate goes into effect January 1st, 2014.
+The individual mandate went into effect January 1st, 2014.
 The penalty will be applied to your year-end federal modified adjusted gross income for each month you don't have health insurance or an exemption.
-Luckily all Americans will qualify for an exemption allowing them to enroll anytime before March 31st, 2014 in a marketplace plan.